gposingway/gposingway/specs/preset-collection-json.md

 The `preset-collection.json` file should be placed at the root level of the preset collection ZIP file.
 This allows the installer to identify and process the collection information.

+## Additional Considerations

+- **Image Size**: Keep the image referenced by the `image` and `examples.source` properties under a maximum size of 2160x2160 pixels.
+This ensures compatibility with various UI elements and avoids unnecessarily large file sizes within the collection.
+- **Folder Name Length**: Keep the folder name under 48 characters to avoid potential issues with different operating systems or file path limitations.
+Descriptive yet concise folder names are ideal.

 ## Simple Example (Minimal Information)